Erectile Dysfunction in Your Head? A Jaguar in the Jungle

 A Tale of Two Ancestors

-Now, let’s conduct a thought experiment.
-Imagine two nearly identical early humans walking through this same jungle.
-One is our direct ancestor, and the other is their evolutionary “cousin.”
-When they encounter the jaguar, our ancestor experiences everything we’ve just described—the surge of adrenaline, the racing heart, the tensed muscles ready for action.
+Imagine two nearly identical early humans in the jungle.
+One is our direct ancestor, while the other is their evolutionary “cousin.”
+When our ancestor encounters a jaguar, adrenaline surges through their body.
+Their heart races, and muscles tense, preparing for action.

 The Modern Jungle: Invisible Jaguars Everywhere